-Reunited with her family last evening after going missing from Bandra (East) in June last year, 7-year-old Megha had a day full of excitement and a little fear — of being beaten up by her mother for wandering off and getting lost
+Reunited with family last evening after going missing from Bandra in June last year, 7-yr-old Megha had a day full of excitement and a little fear, of being beaten by her mother for wandering off

 “I am meeting my mother tomorrow,” was a sentence that seven-year-old Megha kept repeating like a chant all of Tuesday after she was told that she would be reunited with her family in Mumbai the next day.
 So excited was little Megha that she slept only at 1 am yesterday, said the Shaikhs, who have been taking care of her since they found her crying near Dal Gate in Srinagar a fortnight ago.

 Megha with her grandfather Rakesh Thakur and her saviour Abdul Shaikh in Srinagar yesterday morning

 As the reunion with her family neared, however, Megha also grew a little fearful.
 She was afraid that wandering off to have ragda pattice in June last year, which led to her going missing, might get her a beating from her mother.
 The Shaikh family did everything possible to the last few hours of Megha’s stay with them memorable.

 (From left) Megha’s mother, grandmother and a neighbour after she reached Mumbai last evening.
 Pic/Suresh KK